Why Choose a Small Batch Recipe?

 Why Cookies Flatten or Overbake

-- Overbaking: Set a timer and remove the cookies as soon as the edges turn golden.
+Set a timer and watch closely.
+Remove the cookies as soon as the edges turn golden.
+Remember, they’ll continue to bake on the hot baking sheet after being removed from the oven.

 Solving Texture Issues